Croatia :: Books

 Travel Guides

-Short descriptions of Croatia appear in four of Lonely Planet's regional guides listed in the Overview section: Europe on a Shoestring, Eastern Europe, Mediterranean Europe, and Western Balkans.
+Short descriptions of Croatia appear in four of Lonely Planet's regional guides listed in the Overview section: Europe on a Shoestring, Eastern Europe, Mediterranean Europe, and Southeastern Europe.
 The last of these includes the most detail.

 It's one of the ironies of travel in the Balkans that it can be hard to find decent guidebooks to countries where a good guide would be especially useful, while we are spoiled for choice when it comes to countries like Croatia, where it is generally easy to find information on the spot.
 For most visitors there is not much to choose between Bradt, Rough Guides, and Lonely Planet; keen hikers should probably opt for Bradt.